AzharR11/E-Commerce-Site/README.md

 ![image](https://github.com/AzharR11/E-Commerce-Site/assets/51958831/6513b187-a2d7-402e-9216-28ad236ceaef)

-* Once the stack has been created the CNAME's from the created SSL certificate need to be added msnuslly into the created hosted zone in order to verify and issue the certificate.
+* Once the stack has been created the CNAME's from the created SSL certificate need to be added manually into the created hosted zone in order to verify and issue the certificate.

 ![image](https://github.com/AzharR11/E-Commerce-Site/assets/51958831/1f179bf1-1d74-4187-926c-36a7acb39105)